tailwindlabs/tailwindcss/packages/@tailwindcss-postcss/README.md

 }
 ```

-You may also pass options to `optimize` to enable Lighting CSS but prevent minification:
+You may also pass options to `optimize` to enable Lightning CSS but prevent minification:

 ```js
 import tailwindcss from '@tailwindcss/postcss'